 |Overview of Causes of Diabetes

 Causes of diabetes includes genetic, environmental, and lifestyle factors.
 Risk factors for Type 2 Diabetes include obesity, inactivity, poor diet, age, ethnicity, and pregnancy.
 (Also see Autoimmune Diseases and Overview of Diabetes)

 T-Cell Costimulation — Biology, Therapeutic Potential, and Challenges.
 CTLA-4 is involved in the induction and maintenance of T-cell tolerance.
 CTLA-4 polymorphisms in humans have been linked to susceptibility to autoimmune diseases, including type 1 diabetes and autoimmune thyroid disease.
 The New England Journal of Medicine.
 (Also see Causes of Scleroderma: T-Cells and Thyroid Disease)

 Research Finds Shared Genetic Susceptibility for Celiac Disease and Type 1 Diabetes - Celiac Disease Awareness Campaign.
 A genetic susceptibility to both type 1 diabetes and celiac disease shares common alleles which suggests that common biological mechanisms, such as autoimmunity-related tissue damage and intolerance to dietary antigens, may be etiological features of both diseases.
 National Institute of Diabetes and Digestive and Kidney Diseases.

-SCLERO.ORG is the world leader for trustworthy research, support, education and awareness for scleroderma and related illnesses, such as pulmonary hypertension.
-We are a service of the nonprofit International Scleroderma Network (ISN), which is a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
-Meet Our Team, or Volunteer.
+SCLERO.ORG is the world's leading nonprofit for trustworthy research, support, education and awareness for scleroderma and related illnesses.
+We are a 501(c)(3) U.S.-based public charitable foundation, established in 2002.
+Meet Our Team.
 Donations may also be mailed to: